-Developing Performance Specifications
+7.9.4 Developing Performance Specifications

-Performance specifications are results and use oriented, leaving the supplier with decisions on how to make the most suitable product When drafting performance specifications, state agencies should consider the following:
+Performance specifications are results and use oriented, leaving the supplier with decisions on how to make the most suitable product.
+When drafting performance specifications, state agencies should consider the following:

 What are the actual needs of the state agency as opposed to desirable features?